EntCollNet/BugFlow/modules/module_4/module_4F.md

 # Module 4F: Slide Label/low-res Imaging

 ## Module Purpose:
-Use this module to image slide labels.
+Use this module to image slide labels (and usually the associated slide-mounted specimen) at high enough resolution that the labels can be transcribed and read without difficulty, and the number of specimens can be counted.

 ## Module Keywords:
-slide, imaging, low-res
+slide, imaging, low-resolution, labels

 | TaskID | Task Name | Explanations and Comments | Resources |